project-march/ProjectMarch/README.md

 ### Directory Structure

-* Each tutorial should live in its own subdirectory within the `./doc/ <>` directory.
+* Each tutorial should live in its own subdirectory within the `doc/` directory.
-* Add your tutorial to `index.rst` in the root directory.
+* Add your tutorial to the table of contents in `index.rst` in the root directory.